Singapore University of Social Sciences: Admission

-Accelerated Pathway Programme

-SUSS offers local Polytechnic students who have achieved good academic results to enrol in the Accelerated Pathway Programme.
-Successful applicants should fulfil 20 credit units of courses from these undergraduate programmes while pursuing their Diploma courses.
-Upon completion of the Diploma courses and the minimum GPA score for the Accelerated Pathway programme, students will be granted credit recognition when enrolled with SUSS for their undergraduate studies.

 Academic schools

 The university currently offers more than 80-degree programmes through five schools.

 S R Nathan School of Human Development

-In 2018, School of Human Development and Social Services was renamed the S R Nathan School of Human Development (NSHD) in honour of Singapore's sixth president, Mr S. R. Nathan’s advocacy of social and community causes when he was the patron of SUSS.
+In 2018, School of Human Development and Social Services was renamed the S R Nathan School of Human Development (NSHD) in honour of Singapore's sixth president, S. R. Nathan's advocacy of social and community causes when he was the patron of SUSS.

 The School offers a range of programmes in Counselling, Early Childhood Education, Human Resource Management and Social Work.
 The Gerontology programme is offered at the postgraduate level.

 School of Business

 SUSS School of Business (SBIZ) offers a range of Business and Management programmes.
 The Bachelor of Accountancy (part-time included) is accredited by the Accounting and Corporate Regulatory Authority (ACRA) and Institute of Singapore Chartered Accountants (ISCA).
 Similar to accountancy degrees from other Singapore autonomous universities, SUSS Accountancy degrees are eligible for direct entry into the Singapore CA Qualification's professional programme to become a Chartered Accountant of Singapore.